Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/aepvs4x.md

 # Adobe Experience Platform SDKs vs. 4x SDK

-Comparison tables of the differences between the new Experience Platform SDKs and the 4x SDK are provided for your convenience.
+The following tables provide information about the differences between the new Experience Platform SDKs and the 4x SDKs:

 ## Functionality support